"The Legion came in and listened, supported and helped us come back together as a family."

 8am to 8pm, 7 days a week

-For assistance with donations or fundraising
+For assistance with, donations or fundraising

-For help with Membership queries
+For assistance with, Membership queries

 This year's Festival of Remembrance commemorates the people who secured peace and our way of life 75 years ago, whilst reflecting upon the sacrifice made by many in protecting the nation from Covid-19.